Cartagena Rafael Nunez (CTG) Airport

 Cartagena Rafael Nunez CTG Airport Overview

-The Airport is located in Crespo, part of the Caribbean coastal City of Cartagena de Indias, at the bay of Cienaga de La Virgen, in Colombia, S.A.
+CTG Airport is located in Crespo, part of the Caribbean coastal City of Cartagena de Indias, at the bay of Cienaga de La Virgen.
 It is accessible via motorway 90 connecting to the Shoreline highway.

-With a long runway and an estimated 2.1 million passengers a year, Rafael Nunez Airport is served by a number of domestic and International airlines offering direct and connecting flights to all points of the globe, and by seasonal flights from Canada, & Europe.
-JetBlue is now offering thee weekly flights to New York's JFK airport.
+With a long runway and an estimated yearly passenger count of 3.6 million, Rafael Nunez Airport is served by a number of domestic and International airlines offering direct and connecting flights to all points of the globe, and by seasonal flights from Canada, & Europe.

-Note: It is illegal to be without ID - carry a copy of your passport on your person when spending time outside the Airport.
+Note: It is illegal in Colombia to be without ID - carry a copy of your passport on your person when spending time outside the Airport.

-Present services and amenities at Rafael Nunez Airport include VIP lounges, medical services, ATMs and currency exchange services, as well as a Terrace located above the Arrivals area, which is connected with the interior courtyard and has five food stands.
-Internet access is free and available in most areas.
-The Information desks at Arrivals also act as Lost & Found station; CECCA, located on the third level, also offers information services.
+Other services and amenities in the terminal include medical services, ATMs cash machines, as well as a Terrace located above the Arrivals area with 5 food stands - connected to the interior courtyard.
+Internet access is free, available in most areas.
+The Information desks at Arrivals also act as Lost & Found station; CECCA (on level 3) also offers information services.
 For lost baggage, go to the airline baggage claim at either domestic or international arrivals.